saraneh/LeadServiceLines/README.md

 <B>Step 2:</B> In the left hand column, under "Portal" double click "My Groups".
 You should see a feature layer that says "Service Line Editing".<br>
 ![image](media/servicelineok.PNG)
  <br><br>
-Double click on that and you will see one layer called "Service Line".
+Double click on that and you will see a layer called "Service Line".
 Select that and press "OK".<br>
 ![image](media/serviceline.PNG)<br><br>
  Your data source should be connected now!